No. 16 Michigan routs No. 19 Northwestern 85-66

 Northwestern: This was an ugly loss for the Wildcats, who looked like they were punching above their weight.
 They also lost by 15 to Iowa earlier in the week.

+“Michigan just had their way with us tonight,” Collins said.
+“We really haven’t seen that kind of size and physicality and length.”

 Michigan: The Wolverines roll on.
-This was an impressive, balanced effort in which five Michigan players reached double figures, and coach Juwan Howard's team had a remarkably easy time against a ranked opponent.
+This was an impressive, balanced effort in which five Michigan players reached double figures in scoring.
+Three Michigan players had at least five assists, and coach Juwan Howard talked afterward about his players’ trust in each other.

+“They see it in practice.
+They see the work that guys put in,” Howard said.
+“They also know within our culture … we always talk about sharing the game.”

 POLL IMPLICATIONS